Our 2022 Scholars

 Since coming to campus, I have joined other organizations to keep me involved in both STEM and the surrounding community.

-My first semester I joined Circle K International, one of the largest collegiate service organizations in the world.
-I found students who were passionate about serving our greater campus and surrounding community.
-Together with other schools and our sponsoring Kiwanis club, we have helped the South University Neighborhood, as well as community-based organizations across Santa Clara County.
-Currently, I serve as our club’s president, helping to coordinate these events so that we can stay true to our organization’s tenets of service, leadership, and fellowship.
+My first semester, I joined Circle K International, one of the largest collegiate service organizations in the world.
+Circle K connected me to students who were just as passionate as myself about serving our campus and local community.
+Together with other schools and our sponsoring Kiwanis club, we have helped community-based organizations across Santa Clara County, including the South University Neighborhood, which lies just off campus.
+Currently, I am in my second term serving as our club’s president, helping to coordinate these events so that we can stay true to our organization’s tenets of service, leadership, and fellowship.

 My second semester, I also joined the Beta Upsilon Chapter of Alpha Omega Epsilon, a STEM-focused professional sorority.
-The sisters impressed me with their commitment to the sorority’s objective of promoting women STEM professionals and how they felt that being part of the sorority had positively impacted them in their engineering and technology paths.
-This motivated me to pursue my candidacy and am now a full active member.
-Seeing the passion of sisters to help support each other and the different opportunities membership presented to us, I decided to run for Recruitment Chair to help spread our message, a position which I have served in since my 2nd year.
+The sisters impressed me with their commitment and dedication to the sorority’s objective of promoting women STEM professionals.
+I was inspired by how each sister felt that being part of the Alpha Omega Epsilon had positively impacted them in their engineering and technology paths.
+Their experiences and encouragement motivated me to pursue my candidacy, and I am now a full active member.
+Seeing the passion of sisters to help support each other and the different opportunities membership presented to us, I decided to run for Recruitment Chair to help spread our message, a position which I served for three semesters and continue to support as a committee member.
+Currently, I serve as our chapter’s Philanthropy Chair, creating and hosting events and fundraisers to benefit different charitable organizations, all while promoting the strength of underrepresented individuals as STEM professionals.

 1. What is your dream job?